-In December 2022, we announced Fanapt® was effective in the treatment of acute manic and mixed episodes associated with bipolar I disorder in adults in a randomized double-blind placebo controlled Phase III study.
-We intend to submit an sNDA for Fanapt® for the treatment of acute manic and mixed episodes associated with bipolar I disorder in adults in 2023.
+In December 2022, we announced Fanapt[®] was effective in the treatment of acute manic and mixed episodes associated with bipolar I disorder in adults in a randomized double-blind placebo controlled Phase III study.
+In August 2023, the FDA accepted our sNDA for Fanapt[®] in bipolar I disorder in adults for filing and set a PDUFA target action date of April 2, 2024 for its decision.